-Aerocene is an open-source, multi-disciplinary project that foregrounds the artistic and scientific exploration of environmental issues.
+Aerocene is a multi-disciplinary project that foregrounds the artistic and scientific exploration of environmental issues.
 In the wake of the Anthropocene, the project

-Aerocene is a transdisciplinary artistic project, an invitation to shape a period of time.
+Aerocene is a transdisciplinary artistic project, an invitation to shape a period of time, a new epoch.

 Aerocene, developed by Aerocene Foundation, manifests as a series of air-fuelled sculptures that will achieve the longest, emission-free journey around the world: becoming buoyant only by the heat of the Sun and infrared radiation from the surface of Earth.
 The sculpture floats without burning fossil fuels, without using solar panels and batteries; and without helium, hydrogen and other rare gases.
 Aerocene holds a message of simplicity, creativity and cooperation for a world of tumultuous geopolitical relations,reminding us of our symbiotic relationship with the Earth and all its species.

 An open-source, do-it-together flying sculpture for solar-powered atmospheric exploration